Dr. Sarah R. Valente

 About

-Aside from the joy I find in teaching and researching, I am most happy when I spend time with my family.
-I especially enjoy making music and playing the cello together with my sisters Rubia (violin), Junia (viola), and brother-in-law Fred (violin) when we are all together in the same city.
+Aside from the joy I find in teaching and researching, I am most happy when I spend time with my dear family, and play music on the cello together with my sisters Rubia (violin), Junia (viola), and brother-in-law Fred (violin).

 Education